Atlanta Workers Compensation Lawyers – Get the Compensation You Deserve

 Your employer is deemed responsible for all your medical costs so long as they occurred because of an injury suffered in the workplace.
 This includes any out-of-pocket payments and other expenses that you will likely have to face in the future.
 You should be compensated for the lost wages from the time you spend away from work.
 However, when filing a claim, a whole list of issues could occur between you and your employer.

-Besides providing you with workers compensation coverage, your employer is required to perform the following duties:
+Besides providing you with workers compensation coverage, your employer’s role in the workers’ compensation process includes the following duties:

 - Give out a notice of compliance with workers compensation laws in a conspicuous location or space at every job site